-COVER clean, with no major damage, allowed a pair of hand signs (price, date and place of purchase, the name of the owner, the number of personal collections).
-White cover may have a yellowish tint, without damage from moisture or water.
+COVER: clean, with no major damage, allowed a pair of hand signs (price, date, and place of purchase, the name of the owner, the number of personal collections).
+The white cover may have a yellowish tint, without damage from moisture or water.
 The corners can be bent, but not torn, all the pictures and inscriptions must be completely visible.
 VG + cover has no more than 3 counted lacks.

 Visible fingerprints and present minor, superficial scratches that do not affect the sound.
 In this instance traces of washing (probably water + liquid detergent) and prints at the very edge.
 Quality washing can remove these lacks.

 The value of this instance is 20% of the NM-preserved specimen.

 For example, if NM is 10 €, this copy costs 2 €.
 Proper cleaning and washing raise the value to 25% NM instance or to a maximum of € 2.5.

 5 Very Good or VG condition (very good)

 This record is in a state that is not perfectly preserved, but when playing it sounds very well.
 Little noise or “crunch” can be heard.
 The dynamics of the sound must be contained and it is such that is louder than the noise.

 COVER of the record in the VG condition looks very good.
 It is allowed to see the “ring” of the record, there are signs as in VG + (without huge letters, without using thick markers) that cover looks like a used and to eventually see parts of packages that have adhesive, separated.
 If the surface of the cover, pictures, and inscriptions on touch has the effect of dust (as he fell to the snow cover), then the cover has a rating of less than VG.
 Cover can be yellowish in color because of the way of storage, or because of tobacco smoke.

 Exists scratches that we can see and hear, but record reserved the dynamics of the sound.